-"For it [the kingdom of heaven] will be like a man going on a journey, who called his servants and entrusted to them his property.
-To one he gave five talents, to another two, to another one, to each according to his ability.
+14 "For it [the kingdom of heaven] will be like a man going on a journey, who called his servants and entrusted to them his property.
+15 To one he gave five talents, to another two, to another one, to each according to his ability.
 Then he went away.
-He who had received the five talents went at once and traded with them, and he made five talents more.
-So also he who had the two talents made two talents more.
-But he who had received the one talent went and dug in the ground and hid his master's money.
-Now after a long time the master of those servants came and settled accounts with them.
-And he who had received the five talents came forward, bringing five talents more, saying, 'Master, you delivered to me five talents; here, I have made five talents more.'
-His master said to him, 'Well done, good and faithful servant, You have been faithful over a little; I will set you over much.
+16 He who had received the five talents went at once and traded with them, and he made five talents more.
+17 So also he who had the two talents made two talents more.
+18 But he who had received the one talent went and dug in the ground and hid his master's money.
+19 Now after a long time the master of those servants came and settled accounts with them.
+20 And he who had received the five talents; here, I have made five talents more.'
+21 His master said to him, 'Well done, good and faithful servant, You have been faithful over a little; I will set you over much.
 Enter into the joy of your master.'
-22 And he also who had the two talents came forward, saying, 'Master, you delivered to me two talents; here, I have made two talents more.'
-His master said to him, 'Well done, good and faithful servant.
-You have been faithful over a little; I will set you over much.
+22 And he also who had the two talents more.'
+23 His master said to him, 'Well done, good and faithful servant.
+You have been faithful over a little; I will set you over a little; I will set you over much.
 Enter into the joy of your master.'
-He also who had received the one talent came forward, saying, 'Master, I knew you to be a hard man, reaping where you did not sow, and gathering where you scattered no seed, so I was afraid, and I went and hid your talent in the ground.
+24 He also who had received the one talent came forward, saying, 'Master, I knew you to be a hard man, reaping where you did not sow, and gathering where you scattered no seed, 25 so I was afraid, and I went and hid your talent in the ground.
 Here, you have what is yours.'
-But his master answered him, 'You wicked and slothful [lazy] servant!
+26 But his master answered him, 'You wicked and slothful [lazy] servant!
 You knew that I reap where I have not sown and gather where I scattered no seed?
-Then you ought to have invested my money with the bankers, and at my coming I should have received what was my own with interest.
-So take the talent from him and give it to him who has the ten talents.
-For to everyone who has will more be given, and he will have an abundance.
+27 Then you ought to have invested my money with the bankers, and at my coming I should have received what was my own with interest.
+28 So take the talent from him and give it to him who has the ten talents.
+29 For to everyone who has will more be given, and he will have an abundance.
 But from the one who has not, even what he has will be taken away.
-And cast the worthless servant into the outer darkness.
+30 And cast the worthless servant into the outer darkness.
 In that place there will be weeping and gnashing of teeth'."
 (Mathew 25:14-30, ESV)

 The first thing I note in this passage is that we all have differing abilities.
 And God gives us different tasks in accordance with whatever ability we may have.
-He will not give us a task that is beyond our ability -man might do that to you, but God will not.
+He will not give us a task that is beyond our ability - man might do that to you, but God will not.
 The responsibility God gives us will be in accordance with our ability.
 As I look at my own life in the light of this parable, I think that I am not a one-talent person nor a five-talent person.
 I suppose I am a two-talent person.